Property Registration System for Public Officials

 A person in charge of ethical affairs of each agency manages the persons subject to property registration, and generates a property report; reviews the consent for the provision of financial and real estate information, and requests relevant data; selects and reviews the subject of property information review; reviews and approves report refusal applications; and others through the system.

+A personnel in an agency that provides financial and real estate information, etc. offers property information online, such as financial balance information, real estate (land and building) information, and membership information of the person subject to property registration upon the request of provision.
 In addition to property registration and review, the system supports various public service ethics tasks, including the examination of blind stock trust and job relevance for the stocks a person owns, the management of employment restrictions on retired public officials (such as management of those subject to employment review, employment review and approval, confirmation of violations, etc.), and the reporting of gifts received from foreign governments.

 In order to enhance citizens’ understanding of the PETI System and their trust in public officials, the website provides information on public service ethics, such as the Public Service Ethics Act, property registration and review, blind stock trust, restrictions of employment and activities on retired public officials, reporting of gifts, and others.